Seed security: History

+The seed market today is largely controlled by major petrochemical companies.
+Corteva and Bayer are two companies that “provided more than half the U.S. retail seed sails of corn, soybean, and cotton” between 2018 and 2020.
+Recently, the crop seed industry has been concentrated, which the USDA attributes to the expansions of intellectual property rights in the 1970s and 1980s, which incentivized new biotechnology on seed traits and varieties.
+Companies created herbicide-tolerant and insect-resistant varieties of corn, soybeans, and cotton through genetic modification, and those companies later merged with pesticide and seed treatment producers.
+The four firms that control the majority of crop seed and agricultural chemical sales are Bayer, Corteva, ChemChina’s Syngenta, and BASF.

+According to climate reporter Anna Guth, this corporate consolidation means that “for the modern farmer, seeds are easy to come by.”
+However, Guth points out, “depending on the crop, finding seeds that are not genetically engineered can be quite difficult.”
+Independent seed companies, which are gradually disappearing as seed corporations, typically do not patent their seeds, which allows customers to have the autonomy to save those seeds and breed plant varieties of their own.
+Large seed corporations force farmers to buy new genetically engineered seeds every year.
+For example, Dr. Vandana Shiva, an environmental scholar who works with famers in India, said, “Monsanto is killing the freedom of farmers of the world."
+Susan K. Sell, a scholar of intellectual property and international political economy says that the seed industry is “at the center of a complex political dynamic between stakeholders."

 Parameters

 The seed security framework consists of four key parameters: availability, accessibility, quality and suitability.
 These parameters evolve over time and are interconnected.

 Availability

 Seed availability refers to the quantity of seeds in a given area, within a reasonable distance from farms, and available at critical times for sowing periods.
 This parameter encompasses both the spatial availability of seeds and their temporal availability, in line with the planting schedule (before, at the start of, during, or late in the planting season).

 Accessibility

 Seed accessibility is defined as the ability to acquire seeds through cash purchase, exchange, barter, loans, or by leveraging one's status or influence within a social network.
 It depends on whether individuals or groups have adequate income or other resources to obtain appropriate seeds and whether they have physical access to diverse seed sources.

 Quality

 Seed quality is evaluated through several attributes, including germination rate, physical purity, moisture content, and overall seed health.
 While seed quality can be assessed objectively, it also depends on farmers' perceptions and experiences.
 High-quality seeds must be physically sound, physiologically viable, and free from pests and diseases.